Nutrition Guide for Postpartum and Breastfeeding Mothers

 Incorporating Nutrient-Dense Foods Into Your Diet

-As a new mom wanting to manage your weight and maintain good nutrition, everything in your diet matters, so picking only the best ingredients with plenty of nutrients to help you stay healthy is essential.
-Luckily, avocados are not only delicious, they can be a great asset in your diet, as they are easy to prepare, and you can use them in nearly every meal of the day.
+As a new mom wanting to maintain good nutrition, selecting ingredients with plenty of nutrients to help you stay healthy is essential.
+Luckily, avocados are not only delicious, they can be a great asset in your diet, as they are easy to prepare, and you can use them in every meal of the day.

 For example, you can quickly spread some avocado on multigrain toast in the morning or toss it in a smoothie to reap the nutritional benefits.